Maryland Admissions and Amusement Tax Case

 Background Summary:

-Maryland Comptroller insists that a balloon flight is an amusement ride- and the Admissions and Amusement tax applies.
+Maryland Comptroller insisted that a balloon flight is an amusement ride- and the Admissions and Amusement tax applied.
 We were audited and assessed four years back taxes and future gross receipts taxes on balloon flights in Maryland.

 Definition of Amusement ride under Maryland Code-Business Regulation- Title 3 Amusement Attractions: